 If you’re coming from Cairns, then it’s well worth stopping off at another waterfall closeby.
 Davies Creek Falls is a much higher waterfall, which also has its own swimming holes and lagoons.

 From Emerald Creek and Mareeba, it’ll only take about 25-minutes and is on the way back to Cairns.
-So, why not make it a waterfall day trip from Cairns The other best waterfalls near Cairns.
+So, why not make it a waterfall day trip and check out the other epic waterfalls near Cairns.

-READ THE FULL BLOG POST: Davies Creek Falls, Davies Creek National Park – Cairns
+READ THE FULL BLOG POST: Davies Creek Falls

 Cairns Accommodation Guide – Where to Stay